kiboschool/course-july-2023-onboarding/src/lessons/week-3/success-tips.md

 # Success Tips
 ---

-> 📺 Watch the founding students give some tips on how to succeed at Kibo. (x:xx)
+> 📺 Watch the founding students give some tips on how to succeed at Kibo.
+(2:42)

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/4c4LGSWnkZ8"  title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 ---

-## Top 5 Tips for Succeeding and Overcoming Challenges at Kibo
+## 8 Tips for Succeeding at Kibo

-**Tip 1**: Starting a new degree can seem overwhelming as you face new courses that bring new challenges.
-You may also feel like you do not have a rhythm for your work yet.
-That is okay.
-The degree program has just begun, and it is okay to be anxious or worried.
-However, remember that you can turn your anxiety into productivity by channeling your energy into the motivation you need to get your work done.

-**Tip 2**: As you move towards your academic goals, you will face challenges.
-Situations and circumstances might not always be the best to support your goals.
-In these times, don't let challenges keep you down.
-Routinely reflect on why you enrolled in Kibo and are pursuing a degree in Computer Science.
-Your ‘why’ can help you strengthen your resolve to not give up and keep pushing.
-Remember, each step you take brings you closer to achieving your educational goals, unlocking your potential, and making a positive impact on the world around you.

-**Tip 3**: As James Clear says, "We do not rise to the level of our goals, we fall to the level of our systems."
-So While having good goals is a critical step, make sure you utilize good learning habits that will help you to achieve your goals.

-**Tip 4**: Don't be discouraged by setbacks.
-Use them as opportunities for improvement.
-Take a moment to reflect on what went wrong, and move forward with renewed determination.
-Stay focused and organized.
-Break down your work into manageable tasks and create a schedule to help you stay on track or catch up.
-Prioritize your work and tackle the most important tasks first.
-Take a moment to visualize your success.
-Picture yourself completing your work with confidence and satisfaction.
-Then take action by completing them.

-**Tip 5**: Kibo's value, 'Better Together’, is a testament to the importance we place on supporting each other in our community.
-In order to do this effectively, it is important that we build a healthy culture of open and honest communication.
-In case you are not able to show up for your team meeting, attend a class, meet with your advisor or submit an assignment on time, it is good practice to ensure that you communicate the same.
-This will ensure that we are all on the same page and we are able to support each other effectively.
-As John Powell said, "Communication works for those who work at it."
+**Set Clear Goals:** Having a clear vision will motivate you and guide your decisions.

+**Plan Your Time:** Develop a study schedule and stick to it.
+Allocate specific time slots for studying, attending classes, working on projects, and reviewing course materials.

+**Attend Classes and Engage:** Actively participate in your classes and take notes.
+Engage in discussions, ask questions, and seek clarification whenever needed.
+Your instructors and peers are there to help, and being actively involved will deepen your understanding.

+**Engage with your course materials and submit assignments:** Engaging with course materials will help you have a deeper understanding of what you’re learning.
+Also, don’t wait until the last minute to start your assignments; submit your assignments on time.

+**Practice Regularly:** Regular practice is essential.
+Code, solve problems, and work on programming projects to build your skills.
+The more you practice, the more comfortable and proficient you'll become.

+**Collaborate:** Collaborate with your colleagues on projects and assignments to learn from different perspectives and enhance your problem-solving abilities.
+Teach others what you know too.
+It helps to deepen your understanding

+**Utilize Resources:** Take advantage of the resources available to you, such as online classes, discord channel discussions, office hours, student advisory, and other academic support services.

+**Be Persistent and Seek Help:** Learning at Kibo is rigorous, but don't get discouraged.
+Persevere through difficulties and seek help when needed.
+Consult your instructors or advisors for guidance and clarification.

 ---

-> 📺 Watch the founding students give some advice on how to keep going when you face challenges at Kibo. (x:xx)
+> 📺 Watch the founding students give some advice on how to keep going when you face challenges at Kibo.
+(3:03)

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/PWr07yATNlM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 ---

-> 📺 Watch this video to learn what it feels like to be a student at Kibo. (x:xx)
+> 📺 Watch this video to learn what it feels like to be a student at Kibo.
+(1:29)

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/-o5oiHr4ax4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>